TimStraube/Quadstar/README.md

 ## Targets of the project

 1. Build a airworthy quadcopter from scratch which can be controlled with a joystick
-2. Learn PID-parameters in a simulation
+2. Learn PID parameters in a simulation
-3. Deploy the learned PID-parameters and compare the performance to manually set ones
+3. Deploy the learned PID parameters and compare the performance to manually set ones
 4. Learn a control policy
-5. Deploy the control policy and compare the performance to the PID-controller
+5. Deploy the control policy and compare the performance to the PID controller

 ## Controller architecture

-### PID-controller
+### PID controller

-### End2end-policy
+### End2end policy

 ## Hardware